layilin/SP23-33852/_annotations/book4.md

 [plant] 150.466n The orange tree.
 Could be the sour orange (*Citrus aurantium*) or sweet orange (*Citrus sinensis*).
 Columbus brought both of these fruits to the Caribbean.

-[people] 150.485 negro-fugitives.
+150.485 negro-fugitives.
 Runaway or escaped slaves.

-[place] 151.488 Indian gardens.
+151.488 Indian gardens.
 Early colonial reports from the Caribbean describe flourishing Amerindian gardens.
 Amerindians generally practiced conuco or mound cultivation, in which various crops were intercropped or cultivated together in ecologically sustainable fashion.

-[place] 151.489 Phaeacia's isle.
+151.489 Phaeacia's isle.
 Scheria, the island that Odysseus arrives at after his shipwreck, home of the Phaeacians.
 Whether Scheria corresponds to a real place is unclear, however.

 151.492 Pomona's.
 Pomona was the Roman goddess of fruit.